echo-ex-altiora/hangman567/README.md

 To play hangman, clone the repository to your computer and open in any software that supports python.
 Run milestone_5.py from terminal using `python milestone_5.py`

-If you wish to make edits to or use a different word list:
+If you wish to play with a different word list:
 - open milestone_5.py in VScode or using nano in terminal
 - find the default word list at the top of the file contained in list : word_list
 - edit this list directly or alternatively make a new list and enter your list as the parameter for play_game function.